LeetABit/Build/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment:**
  - OS version:
- - PowerShell version:
+ - Relevant environment (dotnet, PowerShell) version:
- - LeetABit.Build version:
+ - Product version:

 **Additional information**
 Add any other context logs or gist with an additional information about the problem.